How do I turn on CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?

-- In the left navigation pane, at the bottom, below the Client Certificates section, choose Settings.
+2. In the left navigation pane, at the bottom, below the Client Certificates section, choose Settings.

 3. Under Settings, for CloudWatch log role ARN, paste the IAM role ARN that you copied.

 4. Choose Save.

-Note: The console doesn't confirm that the ARN is saved successfully.
+Note: The console doesn't confirm that the ARN is saved.

 Turn on logging for your API and stage

 2. On the Stage Editor pane, choose the Logs/Tracing tab.

-- On the Logs/Tracing tab, under CloudWatch Settings, do the following to enable execution logging:
+3. On the Logs/Tracing tab, under CloudWatch Settings, do the following to turn on execution logging:

 Choose the Enable CloudWatch Logs check box.

 For Log level, choose INFO to generate execution logs for all requests.
 Or, choose ERROR to generate execution logs only for requests to your API that result in an error.

-Select the Log full requests/responses data check box for a REST API.
-Or, select the Log full message data check box for a WebSocket API.
+For REST APIs, choose the Log full requests/responses data check box.
+Or, for WebSocket APIs, choose the Log full message data check box.

-- Under Custom Access Logging, do the following to enable access logging:
+4. Under Custom Access Logging, do the following to turn on access logging:

 Choose the Enable Access Logging check box.

 For Access Log Destination ARN, enter the ARN of a CloudWatch log group or an Amazon Kinesis Data Firehose (this is only supported in REST APIs) or a CloudWatch log group.

 Enter a Log Format.
-For guidance, you can choose CLF, JSON, XML, or CSV to see an example in that format.
+For guidance, choose CLF, JSON, XML, or CSV to see an example in that format.

 5. Choose Save Changes.

-Note: The console doesn't confirm that these settings are saved successfully.
+Note: The console doesn't confirm that settings are saved.